LikaloLLC/tourguide.js/README.md

 You try to explain, but people are just not getting it!
 You write [how-tos](https://www.docsie.io), [lengthy docs](https://www.docsie.io/documentation/), and [step-by-step guides](https://www.docsie.io/about/), and yet, nothing seems to be enough.

-This is why we built **Tourguide.js** - a simple yet powerful explainer utility, designed to help you make the reply a little bit less painful.
+This is why we built **Tourguide.js** - a simple yet powerful product tours and explainer utility, designed to help you make the reply a little bit less painful.
 Because, let's face it - picture is worth a 1000 words:

 ![](https://github.com/LikaloLLC/tourguide.js/blob/master/ezgif.com-optimize.gif?raw=true)